Rhinoplasty & Nose Job Surgery in London

 -

 Can I view rhinoplasty before and after images?There are examples of rhinoplasty before and after images on this page to give you an idea of what can be achieved with nose job surgery.
-You can also view many more images at a face to face consultation with your surgeon who will be able to show you more relevant images based on your type of nose.
+You can also view many more images at a face-to-face consultation with your surgeon, who can show you more relevant images based on your type of nose.
 We believe that all patients can gain an in-depth understanding of what can be achieved with rhinoplasty by viewing before and after images of patients who have had nose reduction and nose contouring procedures.

 -

-Are there any alternatives to a Rhinoplasty?Our practitioners are also expert at performing non-surgical rhinofiller using Hyaluronic acid injections.
+Are there any alternatives to a Rhinoplasty?Our practitioners are also experts at performing non-surgical rhinofiller using Hyaluronic acid injections.
 The results are temporary but can be repeated at 9-12 monthly intervals.

 -

-Can I get a nose job on the NHS?The NHS have recently tightened up their guidelines on performing rhinoplasty for functional reasons to such an extent that it is now all but impossible to have a nose job on the NHS.
-Rhinoplasty is considered a type of cosmetic surgery and even rhinoplasty for breathing difficulties is performed less commonly in the NHS.
-Septoplasty is performed for correction of a deviated septum and is performed by ENT surgeons in the NHS.
-In the NHS it is difficult to get funding to have a septorhinoplasty which is a combination of septoplasty and rhinoplasty as the rhinoplasty component is for cosmetic purposes.
+Can I get a nose job on the NHS?The NHS has recently tightened up their guidelines on performing rhinoplasty for functional reasons to such an extent that it is now all but impossible to have a nose job on the NHS.
+Rhinoplasty is considered a cosmetic surgery, and even rhinoplasty for breathing difficulties is performed less commonly in the NHS.
+Septoplasty is performed to correct a deviated septum by ENT surgeons in the NHS.
+In the NHS, it can be difficult to get funding to have a septorhinoplasty which is a combination of septoplasty and rhinoplasty, as the rhinoplasty component is for cosmetic purposes.

 What To Expect